-1.1 This report seeks approval for changes to be made to various elements of the Council's Constitution, to bring it up to date.
-The changes proposed fall into three categories:-

-(a) to reflect the recommendations made by the Governance Committee following its six-month review of the operation of the Council's new governance arrangements (there is a separate item of business on the agenda for this annual meeting of the Council relating to that six-month review of the governance arrangements);

-(b) to reflect the changes to the structure of the Council's (officer) Senior Leadership Team, under the Future Sheffield Programme, including incorporating the changes of designations from Executive Directors to Strategic Directors and any other changes to officer job titles and responsibilities; and

-(c) recommendations made by the Council's Monitoring Officer for reasons of clarification/simplification, or otherwise to reflect recent changes.
+- 1.1 This report seeks approval for changes to be made to various elements of the Council's Constitution, to bring it up to date.
+The changes proposed fall into three categories:- - (a) to reflect the changes to the structure of the Council's (officer) Senior Leadership Team, under the Future Sheffield Programme, including incorporating the changes of designations from Executive Directors to Strategic Directors and any other changes to officer job titles and responsibilities; - (b) recommendations made by the Council's Monitoring Officer for reasons of clarification/simplification, or otherwise to reflect recent changes; and - (c) other changes or updates, including the annual review of Financial Procedure Rules (Financial Regulations), and changes to the Monitoring Officer Protocol and Procedure For Dealing With Complaints Regarding City, Parish And Town Councillors And Co-Opted Members as recommended by the Audit & Standards Committee on 16th February 2023.

+The report also provides an update on changes to the Constitution approved at the Council Annual Meeting on 17th May 2023 under the items on the Six Month Review of Governance Arrangements and the Establishment of Council Committees.